 (ii) “installed” includes a marine diesel engine that is used to supplement or augment the installed power capacity of the ship and is intended to be an integral part of the ship;

+Irrational emission control strategy means any strategy or measure that, when the ship is operated under normal conditions of use, reduces the effectiveness of an emission control system to a level below that expected on the applicable emission test procedures.

+Low-flashpoint fuel means gaseous or liquid fuel oil having a flashpoint lower than otherwise permitted under paragraph 2.1.1 of regulation 4 of chapter II-2 of the International Convention for the Safety of Life at Sea (SOLAS), 1974, as amended

 “marine diesel engine” means any reciprocating internal combustion engine operating on liquid or dual fuel, to which rule 14 applies, including booster/compound systems if applied;

 Explanation.— For the purposes of this sub-rule, a gas fuelled engine installed on a ship constructed on or after 1st day of March 2016 or a gas fuelled additional or non-identical replacement engine installed on or after that date is also considered as a marine diesel engine;

+MARPOL delivered sample means the sample of fuel oil delivered in accordance with regulation 18.8.1 of this Annex

 “NOx Technical Code” means the Technical Code on Control of Emission of Nitrogen Oxides from Marine Diesel Engines adopted by resolution 2 of the 1997 MARPOL Conference, as amended by the Organization;

+Onboard sample means a sample of fuel oil intended to be used orcarried for use on board that ship.

 “Organization” means the International Maritime Organization;